kimptoc/wowactivityfeed/readme.md

 ## LATER
 - on guild page, show recent joiners/leavers
 - guild logo - is there one?
+- use last-Modified on responses, base of underlying data max last modified
 - limiting textsize needed for news feed items too, eg when lots of criteria for an achievement
 - if no registed items, armory load hangs - hamdle this case